Bournemouth: Administrative history

-As from April 2019, the nine councils of Dorset were merged into two and Bournemouth became part of a unitary authority with Christchurch and Poole (known as BCP).
-For the purposes of the Lieutenancy it remains part of the ceremonial county of Dorset.
-BCP held its first elections in 2019, which resulted in the Conservatives as the largest party, but with No Overall Control; A Unity Alliance Administration of other groups subsequently formed.
-The next elections are due to occur in 2024.
+In April 2019, the nine councils of Dorset were merged into two.
+Bournemouth became part of a unitary authority with Christchurch and Poole, known as BCP.
+For the purposes of Lieutenancy it remains part of the ceremonial county of Dorset.
+Since the abolition of Bournemouth Borough Council in 2019, Bournemouth has had charter trustees, being the BCP councillors representing wards in the former borough of Bournemouth.
+The trustees preserve the town's civic charters and traditions, including appointing one of their number each year to serve as mayor.